JamesPantry/jsut-need-a-readme/README.md

 - Left maintenance unchanged.

 ### SSH Access
-- All users can login with the given ssh keys from the sdi-client.
+- All users can gain access to the system with the given ssh key from the sdi-client.
 - `design` and `marketing` have normal shell access.
 - `audit` is restricted to SFTP-only.

 ### Permissions and Access Control
-- User home directories are private by default.
-- ACLs applied to meet the specification:
+- ACLs have been used to help manage permissions specified in the ACW:
   - **audit** has read-only access to `/home/marketing`, `/home/design`, and `/srv/www`.
   - **marketing** has write access to `/srv/www` for website uploads.
   - **design** has write access only within `/home/design`.